Self-Reflection

 What the courses taught me

 The five courses I completed this year each contributed something distinct to my professional self-concept.
-Growth Strategies and Organisational Challenges (GSOC) gave me frameworks to think about the kind of expansion decisions I see at MATCH-DAY every week, how firms grow, why some fail, and what the human cost of misaligned growth looks like.
+Growth Strategies and Organisational Challenges (GSOC) gave me frameworks to think about the kind of expansion decisions I see at MATCH-DAY every week: how firms grow, why some fail, and what the human cost of misaligned growth looks like.
 It was the course that felt most immediately applicable to my daily work.

-Alliances, Mergers and Networks (AMN) was where I felt most confident academically, a 7.5 that reflected genuine engagement.
+Alliances, Mergers and Networks (AMN) was where I felt most confident academically.
+A 7.5 that reflected genuine engagement.
 The course connected directly to my professional world: understanding how partnerships are structured, why trust matters in long-term commercial relationships, and how firms balance cooperation with competition.
 These are questions I face daily as an SDR navigating multi-stakeholder clients.

 Business Ecosystems and Open Innovation (BEOI) broadened my thinking most significantly.
-I entered it expecting another strategy course and left with a fundamentally changed view of how value is created, not within firms but across them, through platforms, communities, and shared innovation.
+I entered it expecting another strategy course and left with a fundamentally changed view of how value is created.
+Not within firms but across them, through platforms, communities, and shared innovation.
 This is the course I will carry with me longest.

 Strategic Entrepreneurship and Organisational Renewal (SEOR) challenged my assumptions about growth and disruption.
 It reinforced something I believe deeply from my sales experience: the best strategies are built not just on market analysis but on genuine understanding of what customers actually need.

-The goal I didn't reach
+The goal I did not reach

 Who I am becoming

 I started this year as someone who worked hard and instinctively.
 I am leaving it as someone who works hard and thinks carefully about why.
-The MBA has not changed who I fundamentally am, it has given me language, frameworks, and perspective to be more deliberate about the kind of professional and leader I want to become.
+The MBA has not changed who I fundamentally am.
+It has given me language, frameworks, and perspective to be more deliberate about the kind of professional and leader I want to become.

 My combination of a commercial background, 5+ years of front-line sales experience, and now a master's in Strategy and Organisation is not accidental.
 I am building towards roles where strategy meets execution, where business development decisions are grounded in both market reality and organisational capability.
 The sports and tech sectors remain my focus, because they sit at the intersection of the two worlds I know best.